frappe/frappe/README.md

 ## License
 This repository has been released under the [MIT License](LICENSE).

-By contributing to Frappe, you agree that your contributions will be licensed under its MIT License.
+By contributing to Frappe, you agree that your contributions will be licensed under its MIT License.asdds